-In 2020, Tennessee recorded 175,225 crashes, with 60,314 injuries and 1,217 people losing their lives on Tennessee roadways.
-Bad driving behaviors such as alcohol and/or drug use, speeding, aggressive driving, and distractions contributed to many of these crashes.
+In 2021, Tennessee recorded 192,961 crashes, with 60,314 injuries and 1,217 people losing their lives on Tennessee roadways.
+Destructive driving behaviors such as impairment, speeding, aggressive driving, and distractions contributed to many crashes.

-To combat this problem, the THSO has been and continues to be, committed to providing law enforcement officers with quality training that adheres to the standards established by the Peace Officers Standards of Training (POST) Commission.
+To combat this problem, the THSO has been and continues to be committed to providing law enforcement officers with quality training that adheres to the standards established by the Peace Officers Standards of Training (POST) Commission.
 Tennessee offers extensive, formalized training on traffic safety issues for law enforcement officers through support from the LEL training program.

-The LEL training program provides standardized, statewide training offering quality content and methods that are specific to the laws of Tennessee.
-Training allows interaction with law enforcement networks and offers live updates on trends within their respective areas and training needs that may require immediate attention.
+The LEL training program provides standardized, statewide training offering quality content and methods specific to Tennessee's laws.
+In addition, training allows interaction with law enforcement networks and offers live updates on trends within their respective areas and training needs that may require immediate attention.
 This coordinated effort will improve law enforcement personnel's overall response to highway traffic safety and equip them with the specialized knowledge and training to address traffic safety in the communities they serve.
 Training is coordinated and monitored by the THSO LEL Training Coordinator.